MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-model-driven-app.md

    - **Table**: Account
 1. On the command bar, select **New page**, select **Table based view and form**, and then select **Next**.
 1. On the **New table view and form pages** dialog box, select **Contact**, leave the **Show in navigation** option selected, and then select **Add**.
 Note the following:
    - Notice the preview pane displays your app.
-Selecting a component, such as a table affects what's displayed in the preview.
+Selecting a component, such as a table, affects what's displayed in the preview.
 If your environment includes data that you have access to view, that also appears in the preview.
    :::image type="content" source="media/create-app.png" alt-text="App created with account and contact tables":::
 1. Select **Save**, and then select **Publish**.

 To see how the app runs in a full browser window, on the command bar, select **Preview**.

-## Adding and removing forms, views, and dashboards for a table
+## Adding and removing app components

-By default, all table forms, views, and dashboards are included in the app.
+By default, all forms, views, and dashboards are included for a table in the app.
 To remove one or more forms, views, and dashboards, in the left navigation pane select **Pages**, select the component you want, such as **Account form**.
 On the right properties pane, select **Manage forms** to add or remove one or more forms.

 ### See also
 [Overview of the model-driven app designer](app-designer-overview.md)